 What drives biohazard cleanup cost

-Five factors set the price of a biohazard job: the contamination type (blood, body fluids, sewage, hoarding, infectious disease), the affected square footage, the materials involved (porous carpet, drywall, and subflooring usually require removal vs. non-porous tile and metal that can be disinfected), the PPE and disposal requirements (medical waste must go to a licensed processor), and the urgency (after-hours and weekend dispatch often carry premiums).
+Five factors set the price of a biohazard job: the contamination type (blood, body fluids, sewage, hoarding, infectious disease), the affected square footage, the materials involved, the PPE and disposal requirements, and the urgency or access timing.
+Porous carpet, drywall, and subflooring often require removal, while non-porous tile and metal may be cleanable depending on conditions.
 A small sewage backup in a tile bathroom may run $1,500-$3,500.
 A large hoarding cleanup with structural damage can exceed $25,000.

 Typical price ranges by job type